Search for

 15 November 1979 - American Airlines Flight 444

 American 444 was a Boeing 727 carrying 78 people (72 passengers, 6 crew) and headed from Chicago to Washington DC.
 Thirty minutes into flight, a mail bomb hidden in a wooden box in the cargo hold ignited.
-The device produced large amounts of smoke but failed to detonate, though investigators found that only a faulty timer prevented the bomb from obliterating the plane.
+The device produced large amounts of smoke but failed to detonate, though investigators found only a faulty timer prevented the bomb from obliterating the plane.
 The pilot made a successful emergency landing at Washington-Dulles but several passengers had to be treated for smoke inhalation.
 The bomb was built by Ted Kaczynski, better known as the Unabomber, and this was his first attack to be investigated by the FBI.
-Kaczynski's bombing attacks spread over 18 years before he was finally caught in 1996, and he has since been sentenced to life imprisonment.
+Kaczynski's bombing attempts spread over 18 years before he was finally caught in 1996, and he has since been sentenced to life imprisonment.

 9 September 1980 - United Airlines